 From 2012 to 2015 Michael was based in the Washington DC Embassy as Minister Counsellor (Industry, Science and Education).
 He spent five years in Parliament House as a researcher and speechwriter, and two years as an auditor for a large multinational accounting firm.

-Terry Moore is the Deputy Director General, Policy and Corporate Division at IP Australia.
+Margaret Tregurtha is the Deputy Director-General, Policy and Corporate Division, IP Australia

 Frances Roden, Deputy Director General, IP Rights Division